dpearson00/DrUptimeMrDowntime/documents/design_document.md

 *List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

-1. Swagger documentation
+1. We are have some blockers with the Swagger documentation.
-2. Generating graph
+2. We are trying to decided what is the best method for displaying a graph with the history of the uptime/downtime of a clients server.
+We have talked about rendering a graph on the server and sending a .img to the frontend or sending the data and rendering the graph using js/html/css.
-3. What data are we collecting
+3. We aren't exactly sure what kind of data we want to collect and store.

 ## 3. Use Cases